Transformative Experience Through Storytelling

-Gcina leads the children through a storytelling workshop, showing them how to access their imagination through discussion and activities – helping the group reach decisions that include good ideas from everyone who participates.
-They send her on a heroic journey – I don’t want to give away too much, I only want to inspire you to watch this beautiful film on the biggest screen you can find.
+As a kind of therapeutic facilitator, Gcina leads the children through a storytelling workshop, showing them how to use their imagination to tell a story, drawn from their own experiences of life.
+She guides them through a path of discovery: with discussion and activities – helping the group reach decisions that include good ideas from everyone who participates.
+They send their fictional hero on a journey – I don’t want to give away too much, I only want to inspire you to watch this beautiful film on the biggest screen you can find.

 Director/Producers Aaron and Amanda Kopp have struck a fine balance between humour and drama, building the story arc in a manner that plays out in a seemingly effortless way.
 We are drawn in, given moments of rest and respite – I felt I was living the story through the character, Liyana.